 Have a Strategic Customer Service and Communications Plan

 Most of us have experienced bad customer service when we’ve had a problem, and each person in the company gives us a different answer.
 This inconsistency in communication and policy is not only frustrating for your customers, it can make them choose not to do business with you.
 Unhappy customers are also likely to air their grievances on social media and review websites, and statistics show that an unhappy customer will tell at least 10 people about a bad experience with a brand.
-Instead, make sure that a corporate communications plan is in place, and that all staff receive ongoing communications trainings, so they’ll be more likely to generate consistently positive customer engagements.
+Instead, make sure that a corporate communications plan is in place, and that all staff receives ongoing communications training, so they’ll be more likely to generate consistently positive customer engagements.

 As competition increases with both online and in person retail, your communications plan also should include leveraging multiple audiences to reach both new and existing customers.
 Have a new collaboration you’re doing with a fellow online brand?
 Or perhaps you’re launching a limited time offer or gift set, just in time for the holidays.
 Make sure local and national media know about it early, and get them excited to share the news.
-That former customer might not be watching your feed, but if they follow an outlet and read their channels, it’s possible that timing might be right for them to see you and buy again.
+That former customer might not be watching your feed, but if they follow an outlet and read their channels, it’s possible that the timing might be right for them to see you and buy again.

 Find Creative Ways to Use Your Products